Tessmore/sbd/README.md

 //  'Ut enim ad minim veniam, quis nostrud exercitation ullamco (laboris nisi?) ut aliquip ex ea commodo consequat.'
 // ]
 ```

+## Contributing

+You can run unit tests with `npm test`.

+If you feel something is missing, you can open an issue stating the problem sentence and desired result.
+If code is unclear give me a @mention.
+Pull requests are welcome.